andreasabel/inCode/entry/functor-combinatorpedia.md

 type CommandArgs = Ap Arg :*: Lift Option
 ```

-And a structure that supports *multiple commands* on top of that would be:
+And a structure that supports *multiple named commands* on top of that would be:

 ``` {.haskell}
 type CommandArgs = MapF String (Ap Arg :*: Lift Option)